ParikhKadam/hack-the-box/_posts/2020-1-1-How To Pwn HTB machines.md

 So here is my tips

-1.Enumeration
+1. Enumeration
-2.Think what you got
+1. Think what you got
-3.Read documentaion about this
+1. Read documentaion about this
-4.search for exploit(Note that sometimes it doesnt have exploit then u need to exploit read docs by yourself) 5.Exploit it
+1. search for exploit(Note that sometimes it doesnt have exploit then u need to exploit read docs by yourself)
+1. Exploit it

 That's my tips.